|

 and performance measures for resource protection, research, and education

+programs.
+They also guide the development of future management activities.
+Why are we reviewing the management plans for all three sites together?
 The NMSP is reviewing all three management plans jointly.
 These sanctuaries are located adjacent to one another, managed by the same program, and share many of the same resources and issues.
 In addition, all three sites share many overlapping interest and user groups.
 It is also more cost-effective for the program to review the three sites jointly rather than conducting three independent reviews.
 During the review, the sanctuaries evaluate management and operational strategies, regulations, and boundaries.
 The review looks at whether the management programs at all three sanctuaries can be better coordinated.
+What are the steps for the review?
+The NMSP periodically

 reviews sanctuary management plans relying on public input from both local